zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |   Divide Immediate                |   IM     |   54          |    ```DI, R1 I```               |   OGLE         |

-The value in register R1 (the dividend) is divided by the 20-bit two's complement integer immediate value I (the divisor) and the quotient is stored in register R1.
+The value in register `R1` (the dividend) is divided by the 20-bit two's complement integer immediate value I (the divisor) and the quotient is stored in register `R1`.
 The quotient is selected so that the remainder is non negative.
-The quotient is compared to zero to set the CCR.
-If _overflow occurs_, only the `O`-bit of the CCR is set.
-If the divisor is zero, the zero divisor exception occurs and the register R1 is unchanged.
+The quotient is compared to zero to set the `CCR`.
+If _overflow occurs_, only the `O`-bit of the `CCR` is set.
+If the divisor is zero, the zero divisor exception occurs and the register `R1` is unchanged.

 p.
 117 (12 ops codes)